Aracom Amplifiers Crank it up! Header

 The metal paneled JMP amplifiers were equipped with EL34 power tubes that provided the famous cranked up "Marshall Crunch".
 EL34 tubes are known for their compressed, tight, and mid-focused distortion, in comparison to the JTM amplifiers that were equipped with 6L6 (5881/KT66) tubes that provided a more open and less heavy distortion.
 The JMP set the standards for hard rock tone.

-In 1972 the Marshall Amplifiers that were destined to the US were equipped with the 6550 (KT88) power amplifier output tubes.
+In 1972, the Marshall Amplifiers that were sold in the US were equipped with the US made 6550 power tubes.
 The 6550 tubes offered their own unique tone which is often favored by metal style guitarists.
 However, most guitarists prefer the tone of the EL34 tubes over the 6550 tubes.
 Marshall amplifiers that were originally equipped with the 6550 tubes can be converted back for EL34 use.

 Marshall handwired metal paneled amplifiers: